VhybZApp/SOUL/README.md

 *   **Agenda:** The set of active goals or intentions derived from the Internal State that guide the Soulmade's focus and actions.
 *   **Perspective/Bias:** Soulmades can be configured or learn specific viewpoints, influencing how they interpret information and formulate responses.
 *   **Background Prompting:** The core mechanism used by SOUL to guide a pluggable base LLM.
 Targeted prompts, generated based on the Internal State and context, steer the LLM towards generating outputs aligned with the Soulmade's current agenda and perspective.
-*   **Society of Minds (Conceptual Alignment):** SOUL enables the creation of agents whose behavior emerges from the dynamic interplay of multiple internal motivational components (represented in the Motivation Vector), evolving beyond simple dependence on immediate textual context towards a more robust internal model.
+*   **Society of Minds (Collective Synergy):** SOUL enables you to spawn multiple Soulmades and leave them "on", operating together in the background.
+These agents synergize like voices inside a collective agent's head, each contributing their unique perspective, agenda, and expertise.
+Their ongoing interplay and communication result in emergent behaviors and outputs that reflect the best aspects of all, forming a dynamic, collaborative intelligence beyond any single agent.
 ## Architecture

 SOUL employs a modular architecture centered around guiding a powerful, pre-trained LLM: